Signs and symptoms of testicular cancer

 Some Leydig cell tumors can make estrogens (female sex hormones), which can cause breast growth or loss of sexual desire.

-Early signs of puberty in boys
+Early puberty in boys

 Some Leydig cell tumors can make androgens (male sex hormones).
-Androgen-producing tumors may not cause any specific symptoms in men, but in boys they can cause signs of puberty at an abnormally early age, such as a deepening of the voice and the growth of facial and body hair.
+Androgen-producing tumors may not cause any specific symptoms in men, but in boys they can cause signs of puberty at an abnormally early age, such as a deepening voice and the growth of facial and body hair.

 Symptoms of advanced testicular cancers